clh021/myclaude/docs/PROJECT-TASK-PROMPTS-WORKFLOW.md

-# Prompt Engineer Workflow Guide
+# Project Task Prompts Workflow Guide

 ## Overview

-The Prompt Engineer Workflow transforms requirements into AI-executable task prompts with unambiguous technical roadmaps.
+The Project Task Prompts Workflow transforms requirements into AI-executable task prompts with unambiguous technical roadmaps.
 This workflow is optimized for creating self-contained documentation that can be distributed to multiple AI agents, stored as reusable templates, or used as technical specifications.

 ## Key Differences from Other Workflows